The Dancing Bear

 https://www.inuitsculptures.com/collections/dancing-bears/products/13-jet-black-dancing-bear-by-joanie-rageeAmong subjects, mediums and styles, the "dancing bear" is one of the most prolific subjects in Inuit art.
 The dancing bear is the most prevalent subject made by artists and is also one of the most challenging to achieve.

-It is this delicate balance, the movement and grace that made the dancing bear one of the most recognized inuit art subjects internationally.
+It is this delicate balance, the movement and grace that made the dancing bear one of the most recognized Inuit art subjects internationally.

 The Dancing bear exemplifies and attests to the true beauty and craftsmanship of Inuit art.
 It was originally inspired in the 1960's from the small Inuit community Cape Dorset, Nunavut.
 Its concept signifies the transformation between shaman and spirit helper; arctic animals adopting naturalistic or humorous human-like poses (e.g. dancing bears, and Sedna - the sea goddess),